pagkly/Zed/Investopedia4/Inside Planned Obsolescence.md

 ### Consumer Reaction

-Consumers often react negatively to planned obsolescence, especially if new generations of products offer insufficient improvements over the prior versions. [[Brands]](https://www.investopedia.com/terms/b/brand.asp) can be tarnished by artificially stoking demand through this method, ultimately driving customers away.
+Consumers often react negatively to planned obsolescence, especially if new generations of products [[Offer|offer]] insufficient improvements over the prior versions. [[Brands]](https://www.investopedia.com/terms/b/brand.asp) can be tarnished by artificially stoking demand through this method, ultimately driving customers away.

 However, planned obsolescence doesn't always receive negative attention.
 Companies can engage in this activity solely as a means of controlling costs.
 For example, a cellphone manufacturer may decide to use parts in its phones that have a maximum lifespan of five years, instead of parts that could last 20 years.